 Filling:

 - Prepare the filling towards the end of the dough chill time so it will be ready to roll once the filling is assembled.
-Preheat the oven to 375°F (190°C) and spray the bottom and sides of a 9" round springform pan with cooking spray.
+Preheat the oven to 375°F (190°C) and spray the bottom and sides of a 9-inch round springform pan with cooking spray.
 Set aside for now.

 - Separate six eggs, adding the yolks to a large mixing bowl and the whites to the bowl of a stand mixer (or a separate mixing bowl).
 Set the whites aside for now.